navneetsharma13/semantic_log_parsing/README.md

 - **format_output.py**: This script formats the output from the language models.
 It includes functions for saving results in different formats (e.g., JSON, CSV) and formatting the strings to be more readable.

-- **log_parisng_evaluation.py**: This file implements the evaluation workflow for comparing ground-truth log entries with parsed outputs.
-It calculates accuracy, precision, recall, and F1-score to evaluate model performance.

-- **evaluation.ipynb & syntactic_log_parsing.ipynb**: These Jupyter notebooks provide an interactive environment for running evaluations and experiments on log parsing and model interactions.
+- **semantic_log_parsing.ipynb & syntactic_log_parsing.ipynb**: These Jupyter notebooks provide an interactive environment for running evaluations and experiments on log parsing and model interactions.

 - **ground_truth_corrected_by_Khan2022.txt & log_messages_corrected.txt**: These files contain ground truth and corrected log messages for evaluation purposes.
 The log entries serve as the benchmark for comparing the model's predictions.